-Were You Injured In A Slip-And-Fall Accident?
+Were You Injured In A Slip-And-Fall Accident in New York or New Jersey?

 A “slip-and-fall” accident occurs when an individual falls as a result of a dangerous or hazardous condition on someone else’s property.
 Regardless of where the accident occurs, property owners have a certain level of responsibility (duty of care) to make sure the environment is safe.